darkguy2008/hotplugger/README.md

 6. Have a coffee! ☕

+## How it works

+1. The `udev` rule launches the script on *every* USB event.
+For each USB `add`/`remove` action there's around 3 to 5+ events.
+This allows the app to act at any step in the action lifecycle.
+2. In the first step it gets the kernel environment variables from `udev` and stores them in a temp file.
+In those variables, the `DEVPATH`, the `DEVNUM` (host address in QEMU, it seems to change and is sequential...) and the `BUSNUM` (bus address in QEMU) are captured.
+For the subsequent events, the following steps are run:
+   1. It requests QEMU through the Unix socket and the `info usbhost` QMP command the USB info from the host.
+This gives it an extra field: The host **port** where the device is also connected to.
+Since I got the `host` and `bus` addresses in the first event, I can use that to parse through the `info usbhost` command's output and find the **port** connected to the device.
+   2. If the port is found, using the `device_add` command, a new `usb-host` device is added using the USB `bus` and `port` we got in the previous step, and assigns it a predictable ID that it can use to unplug the device afterwards.
+To add this of course, the VM should have a `usb-xhci` device I think.
+Not sure if it's required or not, but I prefer to add it as I have USB 3.0 ports and devices.
+   3. The temp file is cleared once the `device_add` command has run successfully.

+Steps 2.1, 2.2 and 2.3 are run on every `udev` event.
+For instance, for an audio device it gets 3 or 4 events: One for the HID device, and two or so for the audio devices.
+My audio device (Corsair Void Elite Wireless) has both stereo audio and a communications device (mono audio, for mic) so for a single dongle like that I get those many events.
+Since these steps are ran on all the events, there's multiple chances to do the hotplug action.
+When one of them succeeds, the others will silently fail as QEMU will say that the same device ID is being used, so all is good.

 ## Troubleshooting

 If for some reason the app doesn't seem to work, try these methods: